 Dr Michael McCleave and Dr Sonam Jamtsho discuss their approach.

-Together, Dr McCleave and Dr Jamtsho undertook this operation with the support of the clinical team.
-Everything went smoothly, and though Karma will need to return to the hospital for further treatment, it is likely he will be able to grip small objects again.
+Dr McCleave and Dr Jamtsho undertook the complex operation with the support of the hospital’s clinical team, and everything went smoothly.
+While he needs to return to hospital for further treatment, the wonderful news is Karma will likely be able to grip small objects.
+He is now looking forward to returning to his mountain home to meditate after his surgery.

 We hope to follow up with him on our next surgical program in Bhutan.

-Karma with Interplast ambassador and program observer Sam Squires after his successful surgery.
+Karma with Interplast ambassador and program observer Sam Squiers after his successful surgery.

 Acknowledgements